panmar/blog/content/locality-sensitive-hashing-minhash.rst

     :alt: two cats: one normal, one mechanical
     :class: image-process-article-image

 Imagine you’re building a meme recommendation system.
-Users upload memes, and you are tasked to find all similar ones quickly.
+Users upload memes, and your task is to find all similar ones quickly.
 A meme is described by a set of features e.g. ["*sun*", "*dog*", "*car*"].
-Memes are similar if they share most features:
+Memes are considered similar if they share most of their features:

 .. code-block:: Python